Iconiq2/GameTimeV2/readme.md

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->

-- MultiPage Website
+- Multi-page Website
-- transitions and designs
+- Transitions and designs

 ### Technology